Holistic ways to improve your health

 When an acupuncture needle is inserted into the body, very minute tears and punctures occur in the tissues of the skin, muscles, and connective tissues.
 These minor alterations gently stimulate the immune system and cause the release of endorphins (hormones that produce a pain relieving effect).
 Acupuncture is described in medical information as useful to reduce pain, reduce inflammation, increase blood flow, increase range of motion, decrease the side effect of medication-induced nausea, promote relaxation in an anxious patient, and reduce muscle spasm, and it can do just that and more.

-Let me know how I can help you and we'll set up a time to discuss and do a treatment!
+Let me know how I can help you and we'll set up a time to discuss your history and symptoms and do a treatment!